JerryI/wljs-docs/docs/frontend/Troubleshooting.md

 ---
 sidebar_position: 12
 ---
-If something is not working as intended, please, post an [__issue on a Github__](https://github.com/JerryI/wolfram-js-frontend/issues) with the data evaluated on your Wolfram Kernel, such as
+If something is not working as intended, please, post an [__issue on a Github__](https://github.com/JerryI/wolfram-js-frontend/issues) with the data evaluated on your Wolfram Engine, such as

 ```mathematica
 $Version
 $SystemID
 ```

-and specify how you run an app (via Electron Wrapper or as a script)
+and specify how you run an app (via Desktop App or as a script)

 ## Browsers console
 Please locate the developer console (typically `Window` $\rightarrow$  `Toggle Developer Tools` or using a right click with a mouse `Inspect element`) and copy the error messages and a few above it (5-10).